crowdagger/crowbook/README.md

 Crowbook uses
 [pulldown-cmark](https://crates.io/crates/pulldown-cmark) and thus
-should support most of commonmark Markdown.
+should support most of CommonMark Markdown.
 Inline HTML, however, is not implemented, and probably won't be, as the goal is to have books that can also be generated in PDF (and maybe eventually ODT).